ysndr/MSc-Thesis/chapter/methodology.md

 }
 ```

-To provide the necessary references, NLS makes used of the *scope safe* memory of its `Linearizer` implementation.
+To provide the necessary references, NLS makes use of the *scope safe* memory of its `Linearizer` implementation.
 This is possible, because each record value corresponds to its own scope.
 The complete process looks as follows: